 - Changes in mood

-You do not need to have all of the above symptoms to be diagnosed with whiplash.
+You do not need to have all the above symptoms to be diagnosed with whiplash.
 In fact, some accident victims only have a few.
-No matter what your specific symptoms of whiplash are, it can take anywhere from days to months, or longer, for you to fully recover.
+In addition, no matter what your specific symptoms of whiplash are, it can take anywhere from days to months, or longer, for you to fully recover.
 You should also know that signs of whiplash don’t often show up right away.

 to find a John Foy office near you

 Whiplash Injuries Can Take Time to Develop

 Right after the accident, you might only feel mild pain in your neck and back.
 However, hours or days later, the full extent of your injuries can manifest as severe pain and soreness.
 This is why, although it is vital to see a doctor as soon as possible after the accident, you should also be seen for any new or developing pain.

 When your body is in an accident, you are instantly on the alert.
 Within a few minutes, your body pumps the fight-or-flight hormone adrenaline into your blood to help you deal with the threat of the accident.
 Adrenaline can:

 - Dilate your air passages to send more oxygen to your muscles

 - And cause your body to send more blood to your heart, lungs, and muscles